 Beginning in the late 1980s, global market forces led timber companies to sell millions of acres of forestland.
 This transformation upended local economies and threatened to fragment the vast wild forest stretching across northern New England.
 Towns saw lands that had long been open — for hunting, fishing, camping and boating — divided and sold to distant landowners.

 A groundswell of concern led to a renewed interest in community forests.
 In this land-use model of the 19th and 20th centuries, towns themselves own and manage forestland and directly benefit from its natural resources.
-Sustainably managed, community forests can provide timber jobs, wood and other forest products, water protection, outdoor recreation, and revenues to support education and other town services.
+Sustainably managed, community forests can provide jobs, wood and other forest products, water protection, outdoor recreation, and revenues to support education and other town services.
 OSI and other land conservation organizations joined in to support this budding movement with research, training and funding.

 By giving towns control over their own natural resources – and by building civic participation as town leaders, nonprofits and citizens work together to purchase, conserve, and steward the land – community forests are a powerful force for strengthening rural communities and encouraging long-term forest conservation in the region.